EcsRx/ecsrx/docs/framework/observable-groups.md

                           		i.e Top 5 entities with PlayerComponent sorted by Score
 ```

-## IEntityCollectionManager || IEntityDatabase
+## IObservableGroupManager

-The entity collection manager is the root most point where all entity queries should originate from.

-The entity collection manager also maintains a collection of `IObservableGroup` so if you have 5 systems which all use the same group, there will only actually be 1 instance of the `IObservableGroup` that is shared between them all.
+The observable group manager maintains a collection of `IObservableGroup` so if you have 5 systems which all use the same group, there will only actually be 1 instance of the `IObservableGroup` that is shared between them all.

 ## IObservableGroup